NarsilDev/digital-ocean-articles/kubernetes-security.md

 **Note:** using `kubeadm alpha phase kubeconfig user` is an alpha feature, and will only generate the kubeconfig template, you must create the file and save it into user's `~/.kube/` before adding more namespaces to user's profile through `kubectl`.
 <$>

-For simplicity, instead of using three independent client machines this guide will keep using only the **manager** client but with all contexts properly configured in the same kubeconfig.
-Since the users' credentials are already included you only need adding **default** and **dmz** namespace information using the following commands:
+For simplicity, instead of using three different client machines this guide will only use the **manager** client but with all contexts properly configured in the same kubeconfig.
+Since the users' credentials are already included you only need to add the **default** and **dmz** namespaces information using the following commands:

 ```command
 [environment local]